tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 - shared event parameters added in Nameless Analytics Client-side Configuration variable

 These parameters can be overridden by:
-- parameter added for a specific request in Nameless Analytics Server-side client tag
+- parameter added in Nameless Analytics Server-side client tag

 ### Add event parameters from dataLayer
 Retrieve current dataLayer values from the dataLayer.push() event that triggered the tag.